public.homepage.logo

 Theater-goers with functional needs should contact the main administrator or a service manager during the business day prior to the performance, so they can prepare the necessary conditions for a pleasant theater experience.

-Some theaters are equipped with an audio induction loop system, which is meant to help people with partial hearing loss; these theaters include Vanemuine, the Hell Theatre of the Tallinn City Theatre, the big and small hall of the Estonian Drama Theatre, and Ugala.
+Some theaters are equipped with an audio induction loop system, which is meant to help people with partial hearing loss; these theaters include Vanemuine, the Hell Theatre of the Tallinn City Theatre, and the big and small hall of the Estonian Drama Theatre.
 The Estonian Drama Theatre has individual induction loops.
 In order to use them, ask the theater personnel.
 The Estonian National Opera has a screen above the stage from which one can read the Estonian translation of a performance in another language.

 The Estonian Chamber of Disabled People website provides a comprehensive overview of discounts and access options at cultural institutions.